Invariant Feature Extraction Through Conditional Independence and the Optimal Transport Barycenter Problem: the Gaussian case: Methodology for the Gaussian case

 \subsection{Categorical labels}

 We have so far addressed real outcomes $Y$, yet many applications require the prediction of categorical labels, discrete random variables $Y$ taking values in $\{y_1, \ldots, y_k\}$.
 It turns out that with only slight variations, the proposed methodology applies to such discrete labels as well.
-The methodology selects a linear dimension reduction, after which any classification method can be trained with source data and used at the target distribution.
+The methodology selects a linear dimension reduction, after which any classification method can be trained with source data, adapted to the target when the marginal distribution $p_t(y)$ is known (Subsection \ref{pty_new}).